 Dolly Sods, West Virginia

-I have shot so many sunrises on Dolly Sods in the past six years but this image will go down as my most memorable image I have ever captured from this location –because suffering makes the difference!
-For me, it’s about the story and the shot and the overall vision, rather than just the adventure.
-I was driven to get this shot, for the past several years it’s been on my mind.
+I have photographed many sunrises on Dolly Sods; however, this image will be the most memorable image I have ever captured from this location –because suffering makes the difference!
+For me, it’s about the adventure, the story, and not so much about the image.
 I knew what it would take, I knew the elements I would be facing, and I knew it would be a very arduous 5 miles hike in knee-deep snow.
-I started my hike at 3 AM leaving me enough time so I’m not rushing up in sprint, and I actually reach Bear Rocks at 6 AM greeted by a horrendous wind that Dolly Sods is known for.
+I started my hike at 3 AM, leaving me enough time, so I’m not rushing up in a sprint.
+I reach Bear Rocks at 6 AM, greeted by a horrendous wind that Dolly Sods is known.
 While I’m sitting in a crevice trying to keep warm, my thoughts turn to why I elect to suffer so much?
 These are my thoughts; you have to suffer a little more to catch those moments that make all the difference.
-Photography to some extent involves a lot of luck; you have to be the one who is trying harder and putting yourself out there.
-Everyone has the same cameras now.
-The field has kind of leveled.
-But it takes a little more work to get those special moments.
-Everyone can buy the same cameras, but not everyone is willing to suffer as much for a shot.
+Photography, to some extent, involves a lot of luck; you have to be the one who is trying harder and putting yourself out there.
+The field has leveled with everyone having a good camera.
+But it takes a little more work to get those special moments; not everyone is willing to suffer as much for a shot.
 It’s what makes the difference.